Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Results

-First, we compute the absorption spectrum at the Random-Phase Approximation including local-field effects, with the hybrid functional wavefunction as inputs ($\text{RPA}@\text{HSE}$, see Fig. S3 in SI).
-The absorption energies of the defect transitions are well separated from the excitation of bulk states, ranging from ultra-red to blue.
-With input of excitation energy and transition dipole moments, we obtain the radiative lifetimes on the microsecond scale, e.g. with the $e \rightarrow 2a_1$ transition in $\movo$ the shortest lifetime ($\thicksim$ 1.21 $\mu s$).
-The longest radiative lifetime of 60 $\mu s$ is observed in the spin-minority transition of $\vvo$, where the corresponding peak in the spectrum becomes barely observable (see Fig. S3 in SI).
-For comparison of other spin defect qubits, the lifetimes of proposed defect candidates are longer than the NV center (12 ns)~\cite{maExcitedStatesNegatively2010a}, but shorter than the boron vacancy in hBN (20$\mu$s)~\cite{ivadyInitioTheoryNegatively2020}.
-The difference is primarily from variation of dipole moments based on Eq.~\ref{equation_rad}, i.e. the NV center has a transition dipole moment ($\mu^2 \sim 3.87$~\cite{liExcitedstateDynamicsOptically2024a}), much larger than that of our proposed systems ($\mu^2 \sim 10^{-2}$), while the boron vacancy exhibits a much smaller non-zero dipole moment ($\mu^2 \sim 10^{-4}$~\cite{reimersPhotoluminescencePhotophysicsPhotochemistry2020}).
+Based on the ZPL energy and transition dipole moment, we calculate radiative lifetimes ($\tau_R$) scales as $E^{-3}\mu^{-2}$ (Eq.~\ref{equation_rad}) for $\movo$ and $\nbvo$, as summarized in Table~\ref{tab1} (details in Supplemental Material Section IV~\cite{SI}).
+For example, the $e \rightarrow 2a_1$ transition in $\movo$ has the shortest lifetime ($\thicksim$ 5.03 $\mu s$).
+Comparing with other spin defect qubits, the radiative lifetimes of the proposed defects are longer than the NV center (12 ns)~\cite{maExcitedStatesNegatively2010a}, but shorter than the boron vacancy in hBN (20 $\mu$s)~\cite{ivadyInitioTheoryNegatively2020}.
+The difference is mainly due to variations in dipole moments based on Eq.~\ref{equation_rad}, i.e. the NV center has a transition dipole moment ($\mu^2 \sim 3.87 a.u.$~\cite{liExcitedstateDynamicsOptically2024a}), much larger than that of our proposed systems ($\mu^2 \sim 10^{-2} a.u.$), while the boron vacancy exhibits a much smaller one ($\mu^2 \sim 10^{-4} a.u.$~\cite{reimersPhotoluminescencePhotophysicsPhotochemistry2020}).

-We next calculate the ZPL energy from two methods, one is from the total energy difference between the excited state and the ground state energy at their equilibrium geometries respectively ($\text{ZPL}^{\text{cDFT}}$); another is by subtracting the excited-state relaxation energy from the vertical excitation energy ($\text{ZPL}^{\text{RPA}}=E_{\text{v}}^{\text{RPA}}-E_{\text{rel}}$).
-Note at the RPA level, the vertical transition energy is very close to the single particle energy difference between states involved in the transition.
-The ZPLs estimated by both methods are generally consistent if the delocalization error from $V_{xc}$ is small, or equivalently, the exchange-correlation functional satisfies the Koopman's condition~\cite{smartFundamentalPrinciplesCalculating2018}.
-In Table~\ref{tab1}, we found that in most cases $\text{ZPL}^{\text{cDFT}}$ and $\text{ZPL}^{\text{RPA}}$ at the same exchange-correlation functional are mostly consistent, indicating a relatively small delocalization error in our chosen exchange-correlation functional.
-However, an exception is the spin-majority transition of $\movo$, where a band inversion occurred between $2a_1$ and $3a_1$ with cDFT, indicating strong reorganization of energy levels not captured by RPA.